syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/07.affinity/docs.en.md

 ## Goal

-* This tutorial shows howto distribute instances to different hosts using server groups
+* This tutorial shows how to distribute instances to different hosts using server groups
 * It is also shown how to force instances on the same host

 ## Prerequisites